One of the biggest blessings from my last trip to Korea was having genuine conversations with my parents in a way that I had never experienced before.

 Now the great temptation is to procrastinate on repairing our relationships with our parents, but what pushed me to do it was realizing that my parents weren’t getting any younger.
 So I lovingly encourage you to simply talk to your parents.
 Ask them good questions.
 Give them the space to share their mistakes with you, and even if it’s awkward or it doesn’t turn out how you want it to, do it with a desire to honor them before God.

-Sam Bay is a college pastor at Gospel Life Mission Church.
+Sam Bay is currently serving as the college pastor at Gospel Life Mission Church and is a graduate of Talbot School of Theology.